Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 CodeTwo’s Microsoft 365 Certification, server-side injection on all plans, Azure AD sync.

-Hybrid Exchange support make it the most technically credible Microsoft-only option in this evaluation at mid-market.
+Hybrid Exchange support make it the most technically credible Microsoft-only option in this evaluation at mid-size.

 Setup has a learning curve for non-M365-native admins.
 Mail flow rules require genuine Microsoft admin familiarity.